Frequently Asked Questions

 Q Do you have a Bachelor’s degree program?

 A Yes!
-Previously the UIS Department of Environmental Studies offered only Master’s degrees and an undergraduate minor in Environmental Studies.
-We started a BA in Environmental Studies in Fall 2013, and enrollments are climbing.
+Although most students in our department are at the graduate level, we started a BA in Environmental Studies in Fall 2013, and enrollments are climbing.

 Q Is student housing available on the UIS campus?